VarunJoshi-Max/Consumer-Financial-Complaints-Analysis/README.md

 For this analysis, complaints from 2020–2025 were used.

-🛠 Tools & Technologies
+# Tools & Technologies
 Tool	                 Purpose
-PostgreSQL	Data cleaning and preparation
-Power BI Desktop	Dashboard creation and visualization Power BI Service	Dashboard publishing and sharing Microsoft Excel	Initial dataset inspection
+PostgreSQL	           Data cleaning and preparation Power BI Desktop	     Dashboard creation and visualization Power BI Service	     Dashboard publishing and sharing

-⚙️ Data Preparation
+# Data Preparation

 The dataset was processed using PostgreSQL before visualization.

-Key preparation steps
+# Key preparation steps

 Imported the CFPB dataset into PostgreSQL